ptsteadman/notebook/essays/gray-man-style.md

 tradeoff for the gray man is between Stealth and Firepower/Kit.

-The transition from Phase 0 to Phase 3 is assumed to be inevitable, and also assumes that as society collapses, carrying weapons and supplies will be more common, and thus more acceptable to the gray man.
+The transition from Phase 0 to Phase 3 is assumed to be inevitable, and also assumes that as society collapses, carrying weapons and supplies become less unusual, and thus more acceptable to the gray man.
 But, because chaos often emerges rapidly (SurvialThinkTank tellingly uses the example of "racially-motivated flash mobs" [2]), gray man style is often transformable in some way, to enable transitions between different balances of stealth and kit in evolving situations.

-The gray man concept seems to have been developed in reaction to the percieved threat of "survivalist hate".
-A survival course taught by an individual known as Selco emphasizes his experience in the Balkan war, where many well-prepared people helped out their neighbors by giving away supplies, and were rewarded weeks later by being robbed or even murdered.
-Selco says that the theives justified their actions by saying that the well-prepared individuals were somehow guilty of hoping for or catalyzing the conflict.
-Or, another writer simply asks readers to think back to high school, where those who "were prepared for the test were called nerds" and hated for it.
+The gray man concept seems to have been developed in reaction to a perceived threat of "survivalist hate".
+A survival course taught by an individual known as Selco bases his theory of survivalist hate on his experience in the Balkan war, where he saw many well-prepared people attempt to help their neighbors by giving away supplies.
+Just weeks later, these generous individuals were rewarded by being robbed or even murdered.
+Selco says that the thieves justified their actions with the notion that well-prepared individuals were somehow guilty of anticipating or catalyzing the conflict.
+A reviewer of Selco's course simply asks readers to think back to high school, where those who "were prepared for the test were called nerds" and hated for it.
 [16]

+Gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario, and those who attract less attention would be more likely to survive.

 Selco emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
 He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their friends.
-In general, gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario, and those who attract less attention would be more likely to survive.

 This emphasis of gray man as a lifestyle seems to have originated with the term itself.

-The earliest reference I could find online to the concept of the gray man is in a blogpost on the "Western Rifle Shooters Association" website, alongside numerous other articles about firearms, survival, and anti-government politics.
-This piece, authored by someone called Habcap in a sort of Goofus and Gallant style, presents gray man as more of an identity than a strategy.
+The earliest reference I could find online to the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
+This piece, authored in a Goofus and Gallant style, presents gray man as more of an identity than a strategy.
 Example: "The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."

-This all begs the obvious question: why be a survivalist anyways, if it can be such a liability?
+This quote begs the obvious question: why be a survivalist anyways, if it can be such a liability, requiring one to develop a pathetic persona?
 Wouldn't it be better to accept the idea that survival is socially determined?

-The problem with embracing concerns with the survival of society as a whole is that survivalism is often a political position enmeshed with other libertarian, individual, and anti-government politics.
-This is clear from the context of the early acticles establishing the gray man concept: information about second amendment law, tea party activism, and legal research tools.
-For these libertarian survivalists, being gray is in tension with their desire to share their political beliefs, and many comments on the Habcap article discuss this conflict.
-Perhaps as a way to ease this tension, Habcap presents gray man as something that can be practiced secretly with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."
+The somewhat obvious reason that most survivalists don't focus on the survival of society as a whole is that American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
+For these politically active survivalists, being gray is in tension with their desire to share and promote their political beliefs.
+Perhaps as a way to ease this tension, the Western Rifle Shooters Association post presents gray man as something that can be practiced secretly with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."

-Later writing about the gray man concept seems to be centered on survivalist content farms as tactics for a fantasy urban survival scenario, and to promote certain survival courses and gear.
+Later writing about the gray man concept is mostly found on survivalist content farms, promoted as a tactic for use in a fantasy urban survival scenario.
 In these later pieces, gray man is less of a lifestyle ideal than a situational strategy, recycled for clickbait purposes.
 For many younger survivalists, survivalism is less of a political position and more of a hobby.
-The tension that these later adopters face is therefore a tension between wanting to share their hobby and wanting to actually survive if SHTF.
+The tension that these later adopters face is instead a tension between wanting to share their hobby and wanting to actually survive if SHTF.

 Undercover agents and military professionals also make tactical use of gray man.
 For the military, 'gray man' is taught as a survival tactic for POWs.
 To get an